-But the version with right-aligned images saw 20% more clicks, 10% more traffic, and a higher overall average session duration.
+But the version with right-aligned images saw 20 percent more clicks, 10 percent more traffic, and a higher overall average session duration.

-You can also take things further by removing certain elements on your page to see how they impact the way that users navigate your pages.
+You can also take things further by removing certain elements on your page to see how they impact the way people navigate your pages.

 If you think that an element is distracting your visitors from your main calls to action, you can create a variant of the page without that element and see what happens.

 For example, when Yuppiechef wanted to increase conversions on a landing page for their online registry service, they removed their navigation bar from the page.

 At first, this may sound like a bad idea.